terjanq/Flag-Capture/Harekaze2018/Sokosoko Secure Uploader/README.md

 > (Web, 100 points)

 ## Description
-We are given the URL of the [service](#) where we can decrypt an encrypted image and information about UUID prefix `9e5a` needed to decrypt the image.
+We are given the URL of the [service](#) where we can decrypt an encrypted image and the information about the UUID prefix `9e5a` needed to decrypt the image.

 ![site.png]

 We are also provided with [src.zip] archive containing a source code of the entire site and with the file [flag.png.encrypted], which as the name suggests is an encrypted image of the searched flag.

 # Solution
-By the quick look at the [decrypt.php], I noticed a possibility of `SQL Injection` inside `UUID POST data`.
+By a quick look at the [decrypt.php], I noticed a possibility of the `SQL Injection` inside `UUID POST data`.

 ```php
 $uuid = $_POST['uuid'];